ebiwd/EBI-Framework/README.md

 The first release is v1.1 -- the current EBI Compliance Theme is the v1.0.

-## Using this framework
-You'll want to link to CSS and JS assets at http://www.ebi.ac.uk/web_guidelines/EBI-Framework/

-For a quick start,see the HTML demos in the [EBI Pattern Library /sample-site directory](https://github.com/ebiwd/EBI-Pattern-library/tree/gh-pages/sample-site)

 If you're migrating an exsisting site and want to test for compatibility, [try out the in-browser migration JS] (https://github.com/ebiwd/EBI-Framework/blob/gh-pages/sample-site/migrations/testMigration.js)

-## About the framework
-In all, an evolutionary step of the current EMBL-EBI web compliance kit, this project aims to continue the efforts of the existing guidance by providing:
+This project continues efforts of the existing guidance by providing:

 - Modularisation of framework components that will:
   - Require fewer roll-your-own solutions